unsupo/52projects52weeks-blog/_posts/2019-01-07-rubik-cube-solver-using-java.md

 <!-- wp:paragraph -->

 From here, in the future i’ll visualize the cube and go back and conquer THREE.js as well as implement a 20 move solver.
-Then i can move onto openCV to try and capture the colors of each face using your camera so you won’t have to input them one by one.
+Then I can move onto openCV to try and capture the colors of each face using your camera so you won’t have to input them one by one.
 Then lastly create a machine which solves the cube.

 <!-- /wp:paragraph -->